“I’m worried you’ll get lonely.”

 Bearing these stories in mind, I want to explain why Aziz Ansari’s new sitcom (?)
 Master of None is such a big deal to me and why I can finally (hopefully) exorcise that MA story from my mind.
 You can enjoy MoN as a sharp and witty and insightful sitcom about being a middle-class thirty something in the Big City.
 And it is that.
 Kids!
 Weddings!
 Friends With Real Jobs!
 Nothing groundbreaking story-wise.
 You could watch it all on a long weekend afternoon and have a nice time.

 Yet I think for me watching it has been a seminal moment in my writing career and, heck, life.
 It’s the positive anti-thesis to that awkward classroom five years ago.
 Does that sound too grand?
 Right from the opening I knew I was watching something that would mean a lot to me, even if it seemed small potatoes to others.
 In that first scene, there was a straight Asian man on my screen, existing as a sexual being.
-I realised I’ve actually seen more gay Asian male characters given sexual characteristics in drama than I ever have hetero characters which, you know, is great but – well, there was a gap I hadn’t seen filled, as it were.
-(I’m so so sorry).
+I realised I’ve actually seen more gay Asian male characters given sexual characteristics in drama than I ever have hetero characters which is brilliant in one way of course, but I simply hadn’t clocked how much I’d felt that absence.

 An idle “checking out” of the series, rapidly turned into an instant binge watch.
 By episode six I kicked my knackered housemate’s door down and demand he watched it with me.
 Having both (relatively) recently broken up with people, we cringed in recognition as the broader comedy gave way to hard truth in the brutal arguments Dev had with Rachel, his girlfriend.
 We both recognised ourselves in that relationship.
 Both of us.
 Keep that in your head, it becomes important later.